mthalari/Quantitative-Finance/README.md

 ## Introduction

-Welcome to the Quantitative Finance project!
-This project is dedicated to the exploration and application of quantitative finance concepts using Python, C++, and advanced mathematical models.
-Our goal is to analyze financial markets, implement risk management strategies, and leverage probability calculus to make informed decisions in the realm of finance.
+Welcome to the Quantitative developmentt project!
+This project is dedicated to the exploration and application of quantitative finance concepts using Python, C++, and advanced mathematical models. my goal is to analyze financial markets, implement risk management strategies, and leverage probability calculus to make informed decisions in the realm of finance.

 ### Key Highlights